History of Peru: Final years

 Óscar R. Benavides assumed the presidency as a result of Sánchez Cerro's assassination and upheld the Salomón–Lozano Treaty with Colombia, leading to the end of the war.
 He also signed the General Amnesty Law on August 9, 1933, which favored the Apristas.
 But after a revolutionary attempt in El Agustino, the anti-Aprista persecution resumed.
 The Apristas responded with terrorist acts throughout the country, including the assassination of Antonio Miró Quesada, owner of El Comercio, and his wife on May 15, 1935.

+In 1936, presidential elections were held.
+The Mayor of Lima, Luis Antonio Eguiguren won, however the election was annulled by Benavides, citing that Eguiguren had won with the votes of the banned APRA.
+Benavides dissolved Congress and ruled as dictator until 1939.

 Under Benavides' government, new ministries were created and tourism was promoted.
 The Government Palace was renovated in 1937, the Legislative Palace and Palace of Justice were finished, and social works were put into place, including the construction of dining rooms and sewers.

 During this period, the Spanish Civil War began in 1936.
 As a result, pro-Republican and pro-Nationalist factions were established by the Spanish residents in Peru, as well as their Peruvian sympathizers.
 The former was more popular among left-leaning groups, including the Apristas, while the latter was more popular among the aristocracy and the Spanish expatriates living in Peru, evoking the feeling of the Hispanidad.
 A Spanish–Peruvian Clothing Fund (Ropero Peruano Español) was established in Lima, which was nominally in charge of delivering clothing to the children of both factions, but ended up assisting the Nationalist faction almost exclusively.
 As a result of its support of the Francoist side, Peru did not receive Republican exiles after the war, instead continuing its relations with the new government in Spain.
 The conflict increased the divide between the right and left-leaning sectors of society, most notably in cities such as Arequipa.

 During the last years of the Benavides government, the weariness of the population became noticeable.
 On February 19, 1939, General Antonio Rodríguez Ramírez attempted a coup, apparently with great support from various sectors.
 Although said caudillo was killed in the Government Palace after being machine-gunned by a police officer, Benavides understood the message and called for general elections, that took place on October 22 of the same year.
 The government's candidate and the son of former President Mariano Ignacio Prado, banker Manuel Prado Ugarteche, easily beat his opponent, lawyer José Quesada Larrea.
 As a result, there was talk of electoral fraud.